martingabelmann/docker-owncloud/README.md

 docker run --name=oc -d -p 443:443 -p 80:80 \
   -e DB_PASS=changemepls -e OC_ADMINPASS=changemepls \
   -e OC_DOMAIN=example.org -e OC_EMAIL=admin@example.org \
-  -v /srv/docker/owncloud/data/:/var/www/localhost/htdocs/data/ \
-  -v /srv/docker/owncloud/apps/:/var/www/localhost/htdocs/apps2/ \
-  -v /srv/docker/owncloud/sql/:/var/lib/postgresql/data/ \
-  -v /srv/docker/owncloud/ssl/:/ssl/ martingabelmann/owncloud:alpine
+  -v /srv/docker/owncloud/:/owncloud/ martingabelmann/owncloud:alpine
 ```

 This will mount and use the certificates.
 Your {data,config,additional apps} are stored on your host at ``/srv/docker/owncloud/{data,config,apps}`` and the postgres database at ``/srv/docker/owncloud/sql``.

-The first run will take a while because the recent owncloud-version will be downloaded and exctracted.

 Check ``docker logs oc`` to verify that everything is done.
 Then point your browser to ``https://example.org/``.
 On the first vistit/install Owncloud will do some configurations and directly login into to the admin panel.

 ##### Persistent configs
 **All** files locatet at ``/tpl`` are copied to the filesystems root ``/`` relative to ``/tpl/``.
-For instance the preexisting file ``/tpl/var/www/localhost/htdocs/config/config.php`` is copied to ``/var/www/localhost/htdocs/config/config.php``.
+For instance the preexisting file ``/tpl/etc/apache2/conf.d/httpd-vhosts.conf`` is copied to ``/etc/apache2/conf.d/httpd-vhosts.conf``.
 Simultaneously the installation uses the tool ``envsubst`` to replace all bash variables with variables passed with the ``-e`` option.
 For php files this means, that you cannot simply write ``$phpvariable='"$OC_DOMAIN"';``, since the ``$phpvarvariable`` would be substituted too (with nothing if its not defined).
 There is an exported variable ``${D}`` containing the dollar sign:  ``${D}phpvariable='"$OC_DOMAIN"';`` will lead to the desired result (e.g. ``$phpvariable='example.org';``).

 You can mount your own config into ``/tpl`` and use your own environment variables with ``-e``.

+_Exception:_ the configs under ``/tpl/var/www/localhost/htdocs/config`` are only for new installs.
+For existing OwnCloud installations the files from ``/owncloud/config`` are used.

 #### Backups
 The image provides a script called ``backup`` which is used to tar the data, config, apps and sql directories into OC_BACKUP_DIR and extract existing tarfiles from there into the corresponig destinations.